Brooks Library Research Guides: Religion

 Provides histories, descriptions, and statistics of religious denominations.
 Includes a directory, glossary, and bibliography.

-ARTstor is a nonprofit digital library of more than one million images in the arts, architecture, humanities, and social sciences.
+ARTstor is a nonprofit digital library of more than one and a half million images in the arts, architecture, humanities, and social sciences.
 Registered users can save and organize ARTstor images into groups in their ARTstor accounts.
 For detailed instructions for registering, see ARTstor's online Help.
 Also access images through ARTstor Mobile!

 The Humanities Text Initiative, a unit of the University of Michigan's Digital Library Production Service, has provided online access to full text resources since 1994.
 The Humanities Text Initiative (HTI) is an umbrella organization for the creation, delivery, and maintenance of electronic texts, as well as a mechanism for furthering the library community's capabilities in the area of online text.